baiye225/AutoReplyRobot/README.md

 In Wechat, use find user of yourself and type related command to achieve all functions.
 If you type non-function word, it will display main interface to remind you to type several kinds of words to achieve related function

 # Please feel free to commend it.
 This is only a test project.
-I am look forward to hearing from you!
+Look forward to hearing from you!